You want smart political talk without the meltdowns?

 He was right, Donald Trump could win the election.

-That's Guy Hannity.
+That's that guy Hannity.

-We're going to say he's we're going to put it on CNN fake news.
+We're going to say he's, we're going to put it on CNN fake news.

 Hannity was right.